giorgio-bendoni/giorgio-bendoni.github.io/myworkflow.md

 I am always looking at new ways to produce and organise my output, which mainly consists of documents (reports, lectures, or presentations) in which I insert diagrams, tables and images.

 There are two processes to consider:
-1. collection and organisation of information and data
+1. collection and organisation of information and data to allow easy retrieval
 2. production of the documents, to include the drafting, editing and preparation for distribution

 <center>
 <div class="mermaid">